 Picky Eating (how to help picky eaters using no-pressure techniques and exploration)

-Each of these areas are taught in its own module through a video lesson and accompanying slides that are downloadable and printable.
+Each of these areas are taught in its own module through a video lesson and accompanying slides that are printable.
 You will also receive 6 additional handouts that you can keep and share with the families you work with.
 These handouts include:

 The Feeding Milestones Checklist